 Aside from plain genetics, this hip problem in cats can also be caused by several external factors.
 This includes:

-• Injuries and Trauma.
+Injuries and Trauma.
 Falls from high places, rough play, or car accidents can also trigger this hip condition.
-The trauma may alter the alignment of the hip joint, setting the stage for instability and deterioration.
+The trauma may alter the alignment of the hip joint, which then sets the stage for instability and degeneration.

 Cat Hip Dysplasia Symptoms